Popular Seeds: (Must Try)

-Vietnam is an extremely beautiful tourist destination.
-Full of culture, tradition, and incredible food.
-However, it may not be the ideal destination for cannabis tourists given the laws.
-Some have stated that though weed is not legal in Vietnam, it is considered a fairly weed-friendly country.
-Even though weed does seem to be relatively common in Vietnam, the penalties for drug use can be severe.
-When it comes to weed in Vietnam there are a few mixed messages.
+Some have stated that though weed is not legal in Vietnam, it is considered a reasonably weed-friendly country.
+Even though weed seems relatively common in Vietnam, the penalties for drug use can be severe.
+When it comes to weed in Vietnam, there are a few mixed messages.
 Let’s break it all down.

 Disclaimer: We cannot guarantee the accuracy of this article at the time of reading.
 We take no responsibility for any inaccurate information.